Fostr-io/fostr_assets/README.md

-# fostr_assets
+# Fostr Assets
-A repo containing some global assets used in themes.
+A repo containing global assets used in themes.

+#### Do not copy or reditribute this code.
+All rights are reserved.